oToUC/helpdesk-node-angular/README.md

 https://hirokoymj-helpdesk.herokuapp.com/

 ### Front-End technologies
-- **Bootstrap 3**
-A framework to build a responsive web page.
-I used "Sticky footer with navbar" template for this application.
+- **Bootstrap 3** : a framework to build a responsive web page. this application is used "Sticky footer with navbar" template.

-- **Angular.js**
-JavaScript MVC framework.
-With Angular, Helpdesk has a beautiful MVC architecture.
+- **Angular.js**: JavaScript MVC framework.
+Helpdesk has a beautiful MVC architecture!!

-- **Sass**
+- **Sass**: helpdesk-style.css
 The main CSS file was build with SASS and compiled with Grunt.

-- **Grunt**
+- **Grunt** Build tool to compile SASS file.
-Build tool.
-Installed some npm packages when I start working front-end part in this application.
-1) grunt-contrib-watch
-2) grunt-contrib-compass
-3) grunt-contrib-sass

 ### Back-End technologies
 - **Node.js**